What To Do With Old Underwear & Bras: 7 Ways to Protect Privates And Our Planet

-The best we can do with synthetic based old underwear is to properly and responsibly recycle them.
+The best we can do with synthetic old underwear is to properly and responsibly recycle them.

-Disposing of undergarments in an environmentally conscious way is good for our planet, an even better solution though is to make those boxer briefs last as long as possible.
+Disposing of undergarments in an environmentally conscious way is good for our planet, an even better solution though is to make those ethical boxers last as long as possible.

 HOW TO MAKE BRAS AND UNDERWEAR LAST